What does STARS primarily support?

 Do I have to use the online application system?

 Yes.
 All applications must be submitted through the online portal at https://stars.iisc.ac.in/.
 Please contact us at email@example.com if you face any difficulties with the system.

 Can foreign citizens submit proposal?

-We are from a college that is not funded by MHRD but affiliated to a university that satisfies the eligibility criteria.
+We are from a college that is not funded by MoE but affiliated to a university that satisfies the eligibility criteria.
 Can we submit proposals to STARS?

-Is PhD degree is necessary to apply or PG degree is sufficient?
+Is PhD degree necessary to apply or PG degree is sufficient?